JMithilaesh/Simple-Python-Programs/README.md

 # Simple-Python-Programs
-A collection of simple python programs for a beginner level programmer.
+A collection of simple python programming questions and solutions for a beginner level coder.